tongtz/photo2avatar/README.md

 ### Resume train

-Download the checkpointand place it into a checkpoint at the root folder: https://www.dropbox.com/sh/63xqqqef0jtevmg/AADN7izdFHxueUbTSRBZrpffa?dl=0
+Download the [checkpoint](https://www.dropbox.com/sh/63xqqqef0jtevmg/AADN7izdFHxueUbTSRBZrpffa?dl=0) and place it into a checkpoint at the root folder:

 The information about the model are as following: